-Given the fierce competition in the hospitality industry, it’s no surprise that excellent guest satisfaction is the top priority of any hotel.
+In normal times, competition in the hospitality industry is fierce.
+As hotels begin to reopen to full capacity again after the dramatic plunge in travel during the COVID-19 pandemic, that competition will begin to ramp up again. it’s no surprise that excellent guest satisfaction is the top priority of any hotel.
 But with all the attention on guests, companies often overlook the people that provide the guest experiences themselves.
 There is a direct correlation between the attitudes of hotel staff and the guests’ impressions of your hotel.

 According to Darci Reisenhuber, Hilton Embassy Suites’ director of brand culture and communications, the main reason guests don’t return to a hotel is that they feel the staff doesn’t care.
 The happiness of your hotel staff is paramount.
 Here are the top reasons why happy employees translate to happy guests in the hospitality industry.